Skip Navigation

 Over the past decade, HQ has also leveraged its energy surpluses to export clean power to the United States, specifically New York and New England, including the New England Clean Energy Connect project between the Quebec/Maine border and the City of Lewiston in Maine.

 Given steadily increasing energy supply demands, HQ announced in 2023 seven new power projects with a commercial operation date to be achieved by December 1, 2026.
 Totalling 1,303.36 MW of installed capacity, six of the seven projects are wind power projects.
-Even more recently, in July of 2024, HQ announced plans to develop itself a C$9-billion wind power project in the Saguenay-Lac-Saint-Jean region.
+In 2024, HQ announced plans to develop itself a C$9-billion wind power project in the Saguenay-Lac-Saint-Jean region.
 The completion of this facility, which could produce up to 3,000 MW, will make it one of the largest of its kind in North America.
 HQ also launched another Request for Proposals (RFP) in 2023, which included a novel geographic criterion – to be eligible, submitted projects have to be specifically located in target areas identified as strategic regions for infrastructure integration into HQ’s power grid.

 3. Ontario — Power Industry and Laws